tweag/nickel/doc/manual/merging.md

 In Nickel, the basic building blocks for data are records (objects in JSON or attribute sets in Nix).
 Merging is a fundamental built-in operation whose role is to combine records togethers.
+Fields common to several records will be themselves recursively merged if possible, following the semantics described in this document.

-It is useful to compose small and logical blocks into a potentially complex final configuration, making it more manageable.
-Merge is performed by the `&` operator.
+Merging is useful to compose small and logical blocks into a potentially complex final configuration, making it more manageable.
+A merge is performed by the `&` operator.

 Merge is a **symmetric** operation (or, pedantically, commutative).
 In practice, this means that order doesn't matter, and `left & right` is the same thing as